 - Expository Preaching - We are passionate about preaching the Word of God in such a way as to glorify God by demonstrating our belief in the authority, infallibility, and sufficiency of the Scripture which is foundational and authoritative, and the primary means that the Holy Spirit uses to convict, comfort, challenge, and change us for salvation.

-- Pastoral Leadership - We are a pastor-led church under the governance of the church body, submitting to the authority of Christ according to His Word, for the joyful benefit of the church and the growth of His Kingdom.
+- Pastoral Leadership - We are a pastor-led church, submitting to the authority of Christ according to His Word, for the joyful benefit of the church and the growth of His Kingdom.
 The office of pastor is filled by men who are qualified, gifted, and called to serve the local church.
 While the New Testament does not require a multiplicity of pastors, we believe it is prudent for a plurality of pastors to exercise leadership over the local congregation.
 At Cornerstone our pastors are equal in authority while specializing in function and oversight.

 - Missional Living - We believe God has called all Christians to be missionaries wherever they live, work, and participate in society.
 We strive to be involved in missions, evangelism and ministry in northwest Florida and around the world.
 It is our goal to reproduce believers through evangelism and missions as well as churches through revitalization and church planting.